 Study Permit Caps and the Canadian Rental Market

 In a bid to address the pressing housing crisis, the Canadian government has recently announced a cap on the issuance of study permits for international students.
-This move aims to alleviate the strain on the rental market, particularly in major cities like Toronto, where the influx of both immigrants and international students has led to soaring housing prices.
+This move aims to alleviate the strain on the rental market.
+It focuses particularly on major cities like Toronto, where the influx of both immigrants and international students has led to soaring housing prices.

 This article explores the potential effects of the study permit cap on the rental market, its implications for property owners, and the positive outcomes it may yield for both the government and property investors.